aimms/how-to/Deploy_DataServerComm_5_Progress.rst

 Continued reading
 -----------------

 Now that end users know the state of the solution process, they also want to interrupt it when they see that further improvements are not worth waiting for.
-This is handled in `How to interrupt a solve while WebUI is active during a solve <https://how-to.aimms.com/StopSolveWithoutVeil.html>`_ .
+This is handled in `How to interrupt a solve while WebUI is active during a solve <https://how-to.aimms.com/Deploy_DataServerComm_7_Interrupt.html>`_ .

+.. include:: includes/form.def